Screamin' Cheetah Wheelies: History

 The SCW went on to release five studio CDs, two live CDs total with two independent releases recorded at the Watkins home studio, Thundershack.

 The band toured with many notable national acts through the 90s, including Meat Loaf, Joan Osborne and the Allman Brothers Band.
 SCW ended their touring career in 1999 opening a double bill arena tour with ZZ Top and Lynyrd Skynyrd.

 The band last performed together on October 30, 2004, at 3rd and Lindsley in Nashville, TN.

 Following the band's dissolution, Farris has released four solo albums: "Goodnight Sun" (2002), "Salvation In Lights" (2007) on INO Records, "Shine for All the People" (2014) on Compass Records, which won a Grammy for Best Roots Gospel album.
 He followed that up with "Silver & Stone" (2018) on Compass.
 The remaining Wheelies continued performing in various combinations.
 Members of the band have started or joined various side projects which continue to release recordings still.
-These bands include: Stack, Black Mountain Prophet, Scale Hound and Blackwood.
+These bands include: molding, Stack, Black Mountain Prophet, Scale Hound and Blackwood.

-On April 24, 2022, the band announced that it had reformed for a limited number of performances, initially in Nashville and New York City, for its "The Long Goodbye" tour.
+On April 24, 2022, the band announced that it had reformed for a limited number of performances, initially in Nashville and New York City, and a follow on tour of Spain for its "The Long Goodbye" tour.

+In 2023, the SCW participated in the “Ride the Tide” festival (led by Mike Farris) at the Caverns in Pelham, TN.

+In 2024, SCW was invited to participate in the BBK Bilbao Music Legends Festival with Deep Purple, Canned Heat and He Pretenders.

+In 2026, SCW is scheduled to do a tour to celebrate the 30th Anniversary of their album, Magnolia, called “30 years of Magnolia”.